nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## **5. FAQ**

 **Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous internship book's home folder.
+**A**: Install sprINT on the other computer and run it for the first time.
+A new data file will be created with the sample data.
+Overwrite this data file with the original data file from the computer you have been using sprINT on previously.

 --------------------------------------------------------------------------------------------------------------------